Eating more plants might help protect 500 species yearly

 The study was put together by the Food Foundation, a non-profit organization.
 The foundation's research seeks to assist policymakers in developing policies that address public , nutrition, and sustainability.

-Researchers discovered that the UK's intake of fruits and is now below the five-a-day recommended.
+Researchers discovered that the UK's intake of fruits and vegetables is now below the five-a-day recommended.
 They recommended that increasing produce consumption to reach this goal while lowering meat and consumption per calorie would result in “ health and environmental advantages.”

 Meat consumption, land use, and biodiversity